This article is the final article in a three-part series on starting your Policy Administration System modernization project the right way.

 In our experience, one of the most important aspects of effective vendor selection is often overlooked.
 Companies judge vendors based on how they will meet the needs of today.
 But they should be looking at whether or not a potential solution has the best chance of still being useful and relevant in 20 years.

-Keep in mind that many of the legacy systems you are looking to replace have probably been around for 30 years or more—replacement solutions should be considered against a similar time horizon.
+Keep in mind that many of the legacy systems you are looking to replace have probably been around for 30 years or more—replacement policy administration solutions should be considered against a similar time horizon.

 And that means looking beyond just what you need today and considering things like: